patchlevel/event-sourcing/docs/sensitive-data.md

 ### DataSubjectId

 In order for the correct key to be used, a subject ID must be defined.
-Without Subject Id, no personal data can be encrypted or decrypted.
+Without Subject Id, no sensitive data can be encrypted or decrypted.

 ```php
 use Patchlevel\EventSourcing\Identifier\Uuid;